public-transport/hafas-client/docs/trips-by-name.md

 }
 ```

-The response may look like this:
+The result may look like this:

 ```js
 [